mktexan/node-myq/README.md

 }).catch(error => {})

 //or
 const doorState = await myq.getDoorState()
 ```

 ## openDoor(deviceId)

-Promise resolves on success of call.deviceId is optional.
-Use it if you have multiple devices in your network and wish to call a specific device.
-If deviceId is not provided, the API will default to the single deviceId that you set using autoSetGarageDoorDevice: true or deviceId: yourDeviceId.
+Promise resolves an object from the myQ device on success of call.

 ``` javascript
 const deviceId = 212121